seriema/retro-cloud/README.md

 ### Workflow

 * Development
+    * `docker-dev-setup.sh` sets up environment variables for automation (same as used in CI).
+Avoids the Azure login prompt by setting up a Service Principle account.
     * `docker-dev-build.sh` to build a Docker image meant for running locally.
 The tag is `rc:(branch name)`.
-    * `docker-dev-run.sh` to run a throwaway Docker container with multiple volumes attached to store the pre-requisites from the setup scripts (i.e. PowerShell).
+    * `docker-dev-run.sh` to run a throwaway Docker container that:
+        * Caches some install steps as named volumes (i.e. PowerShell)
+        * Adds environment variables for automation (see `docker-dev-setup.sh`).
 * Testing scripts inside a container
-    * To work with the repo: `git clone git@github.com:seriema/retro-cloud.git && cd retro-cloud && git checkout develop`
+    * To work with the repo: `git clone https://github.com/seriema/retro-cloud.git && cd retro-cloud && git checkout develop`
     * To test as a user:
         * Follow the "Setup" section above.
     * To test a specific branch as a user: